evancasey1/Aurora/README.md

 This is a personal project with entirely inadequate planning and no deadline.
 This is not enterprise code.

 ## Description
-Survive the wilderness, battle a wide variety of creatures, and save the world from an icy fate with only the lights to guide you in Aurora, a survival RPG with simple graphics and an expansive world with deep mechanics.
+Survive the wilderness, battle a wide variety of creatures, and save the world from an icy fate with only the lights to guide you in Aurora, a survival RPG with simple graphics reminiscent of Rogue [1980] and an expansive world with deep mechanics.

 ## Supported Operating Systems:
 <ul>